Formative Assessment and Digital Library FAQs

 Who are authorized users of the Digital Library?

-California public school educators with an e-mail address from an authorized domain can self-register for the Digital Library by selecting the option to “Register for the Digital Library” on the login screen and following the prompts.
-Educators without an authorized e-mail domain may contact their local educational agency (LEA) CAASPP coordinator to request an account.
+All local educational agency (LEA) staff members are considered authorized users of the Digital Library.
+LEA staff members with an e-mail address from an authorized LEA domain can self-register for the Digital Library.
+LEA staff members without an authorized e-mail domain may contact their LEA CAASPP coordinator to request an account.

 Which non-public school (NPS) staff members are permitted to have access to the Smarter Balanced Interim Assessments and Digital Library?